Man accused of stealing over $1,500 from woman stopped by good Samaritans

 Police took Kleb into custody and charged him with robbery by sudden snatching.

-Kleb was reportedly on probation for armed robbery and burglary at the time of his arrest.
+Kleb was on probation for armed robbery and burglary at the time of his arrest.

+Wells Fargo released a statement that said safety is their number one priority, and they’re thankful that no one was hurt.

-According to a police report, the money was given back to the victim.
+According to a police report, the money was returned back to the victim.

 Copyright 2018 Sunbeam Television Corp.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.